 Background and Experience Qualifications

-- Strong knowledge and experience of the provision of abortion and contraceptive care in a free-standing outpatient setting and managing other people, projects, or initiatives.
+- Demonstrated knowledge in the U.S. contraceptive care safety net and relevant state and federal policies, including but not limited to Title X and Medicaid (including family planning waivers/demonstration projects and State Plan Amendments).
+Strong knowledge and experience with contraceptive care access and managing other people, projects, or initiatives.
 Specific knowledge of the non-profit work environment is highly valued; understanding of both direct patient care and organizational business considerations is also necessary.

-- Demonstrated knowledge in one or more of the following areas: abortion and contraceptive methods, reproductive health care workforce issues (education, training, retention, etc.), health care financing, causes and remedies of health disparities, health care delivery systems, barriers to reproductive access, reproductive and/or primary care clinical operations, health care quality standards, healthcare consumer/stakeholder engagement and patient experience, state and/or federal programs and policies that impact reproductive health care, or other relevant topical expertise.
+- Demonstrated knowledge in one or more of the following areas: abortion and contraceptive methods, integration of reproductive health care into primary care settings, health care financing, causes and remedies of health disparities, health care delivery systems, barriers to reproductive access, reproductive and/or primary care clinical operations, health care quality standards, healthcare consumer/stakeholder engagement and patient experience, state and/or federal programs and policies that impact reproductive health care, or other relevant topical expertise.

-- Preferred: Bachelor’s degree in health care related field, political science, public health, gender studies, advocacy etc. OR 7+ years professional experience with increasing responsibility directly related to the role will be considered.
+- Preferred: Bachelor’s Degree in health care related field, political science, public health, health policy, gender studies, advocacy etc. OR 7+ years professional experience with increasing responsibility directly related to the role will be considered.

-- Minimum 5 years of experience with the provision of abortion and/or contraceptive care including some management responsibilities.
+- Minimum 5 years of experience working in some aspect of contraceptive care or contraceptive policy including some program management responsibilities.